jwardsmith/Blue-Team-Scripts/Threat Hunting/Velociraptor Cheat Sheet.md

 # VQL

-*Velociraptor is a VQL evaluation engine.
-Many features are implemented in terms of VQL, so VQL is central.*
+Velociraptor is a VQL evaluation engine.
+Many features are implemented in terms of VQL, so VQL is central.

-*There are a number of ways we can evaluate queries:*
-  - *Command line (velociraptor query)*
-  - *Command line via an artifact (velociraptor artifacts collect)*
-  - *Client/Server across the network (schedule artifact collection in GUI)*
-  - *Notebook*

-- Run VQL on the command line
+- Run VQL on the command line (velociraptor query)

 ```
 C:\> velociraptor.exe -v query "SELECT * FROM info()"
 ```

-- Run VQL on the command line via an artifact
+- Run VQL on the command line via an artifact (velociraptor artifacts collect)

 ```
 C:\> velociraptor.exe -v --definitions .\artifacts\artifacts collect BasicArtifact
 ```

-- Run VQL via the artifact collection GUI
+- Run VQL via the artifact collection GUI (schedule artifact collection in GUI)

 ```
 Click the + button